-A marriage Mother nature would love
+A marriage Mother Nature would love

-Joint announcements were made by Marie Selby Botanical Gardens’ President Jennifer Rominiecki, Historic Spanish Point Executive Director John McCarthy and John Thaxton, of the Gulf Coast Community Foundation, which facilitated the idea.

-“I see so many similarities between the gardens,” McCarthy said Friday by phone.
-“Marie Selby was a female leader in Sarasota who bequeathed her property insuring it would be a community asset and the family of Bertha Palmer (Chicago socialite and Sarasota area real estate investor who lived at Spanish Point) ensured that that property also would be preserved for the people of this area.”
+“I see so many similarities between the gardens,” McCarthy said by phone.
+“Marie Selby was a female leader in Sarasota who bequeathed her property insuring it would be a community asset, and the family of Bertha Palmer (Chicago socialite and Sarasota-area real estate investor who lived at Spanish Point) ensured that that property also would be preserved for the people of this area.”

 Selby Gardens will be 45 years old in July and Historic Spanish Point is 38 years old.